oeminaga/framework_cystoAI_fair/README.md

 If you want to generate a powerpoint presentation using the image material for each case, please run GeneratePPTForCases.bat on Windows or GeneratePPTForCases.sh on Linux or Mac.

+Please be aware this framework covers only the backend solution.
+You can easily build a front-end solution upon this using meta-data that facilitates FAIR principles.

 Should you have issues, please open a thread in the issue section.

 For citation, please use:</br>